tahmid-haque/YelpCamp/README.md

 # YelpCamp
-This project was completed as part of an online web development course and later enhanced / customized by me.
+A simple web app that supports browsing and reviewing campsites across the world.
+It was completed as part of an online web development course and later enhanced / customized by me.
 The website was formerly deployed [here](https://yelpcamp-th.herokuapp.com/) using Heroku.

 Capabilities of this website include:
 * User authentication & authorization